Brindleyplace

 Brindleyplace is a large mixed-use canalside development, in the Westside district of Birmingham, England.
-It was named after Brindley Place, the name of the street (in turn named after the 18th century canal engineer James Brindley) around which it is built.
+It was named after Brindley Place, the name of the street (in turn named after the 18th-century canal engineer James Brindley) around which it is built.
 It was developed by the Argent Group from 1993 onwards.

 In addition to shops, bars and restaurants, Brindleyplace is home to the National Sea Life Centre, Royal Bank of Scotland, Orion Media, Ikon Gallery of art and the Crescent Theatre.
-The site covers 17 acres (69,000 m²) of mixed-use redevelopment on a grand scale - the UK's largest such project.
+The site covers 17 acres (69,000 m²) of mixed-use redevelopment - the UK's largest such project.
 The Birmingham Canal Navigations Main Line Canal separates Brindleyplace from the International Convention Centre, although there are linking bridges.
-The National Indoor Arena, Old Turn Junction and bustling bars of Broad Street are nearby and it is easily accessible and within walking distance of the main bus, metro (tram) and rail routes.
+The National Indoor Arena, Old Turn Junction and bars of Broad Street are nearby and it is easily accessible and within walking distance of the main bus, metro (tram) and rail routes.

 History

 The area occupied by Brindleyplace was, at the height of Birmingham's industrial past, the site of factories, however, by the 1970s as Britain's manufacturing went into decline, the factories closed down and the buildings lay derelict for many years.

 Birmingham City Council's aim was to create an environment of water features, walkways and new office and leisure buildings, that would open out onto the adjacent canal.
 The scheme was assembled by the council in the 1980s.
 The council were also seeing success with the construction of the International Convention Centre with the Symphony Hall, and the National Indoor Arena.
 A development brief was drawn up, identifying the site as an area to attract people to complement the convention centre.

 Initial proposals were drawn up by Merlin, who teamed with developers Shearwater.
 However, Merlin pulled out of the scheme and were replaced by Rosehaugh.
 Rosehaugh had paid £26 million for the site in 1990.
 Rosehaugh revised Merlin's retail-led scheme to include more office space and a residential element.
-By 1992, a detailed set of proposals which included retailing and restaurants with a central square had been agreed.
+By 1992, a detailed set of proposals which included retail and restaurants with a central square had been agreed.
 However, Rosehaugh went into receivership by the end of the year.
 Argent took over the scheme, paying £3 million to the receivers.
 Argent slightly amended the plans by separating the residential element from the rest of the scheme and commencing construction of the Water's Edge first, along with an office building.

 By 1995, when Argent refinanced the scheme, the land value was back over £25 million.
 The Water's Edge was trading successfully and the housing element, Symphony Court, had sold all of its units.
 The price for the average family house in the scheme was over £200,000.
 Short term finance was supplied by Hypobank.